ethereum-optimism/community-hub/src/docs/developers/bedrock/wallet-upgrade.md

 ## Transaction fees

-In OP Mainnet (and most other OP Stack networks) transaction fees include both an [L1 data fee](../build/transaction-fees.md#estimating-the-l1-data-fee) and an [L2 execution fee](../build/transaction-fees.md#the-l2-execution-fee).
+In OP Mainnet (and most other OP Stack chain) transaction fees include both an [L1 data fee](../build/transaction-fees.md#estimating-the-l1-data-fee) and an [L2 execution fee](../build/transaction-fees.md#the-l2-execution-fee).
 To display the entire estimated cost of a transaction to your users we recommend you [use the SDK](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/sdk-estimate-gas).

 In Bedrock we support [EIP 1559](https://eips.ethereum.org/EIPS/eip-1559).